-Huawei Ascend P2 shown off in leaked image, rumored to pack 4.5-inch 1080p displayAlex Wagner - Deputy Managing Editor, News Desk
+Huawei Ascend P2 shown off in leaked image, rumored to pack 4.5-inch 1080p displayAlex Wagner - Editorial Director of News and Content

 Huawei officially took the wraps off of the Ascend D2 and its 5-inch 1080p display at the Consumer Electronics Show earlier this month, but according to a new leak, the company's got another 1080p phone up its sleeve for Mobile World Congress in February.
 A new image posted by @evleaks on Unwired View claims to show the Huawei Ascend P2, the follow-up to the Ascend P1 that was introduced at CES 2012.
 The Ascend P2 is said to pack a 4.5-inch 1080p display, and it also looks like Huawei will continue to use on-screen navigation keys like it did with the D2 and Ascend Mate.
 The rest of the P2's spec list reportedly consists of a 13-megapixel camera, 2GB RAM, 1.8GHz quad-core processor, 3,000mAh battery and Android Jelly Bean.